 About the Program

 Alleghany JAM serves an average of over 80 children per semester from all three elementary/junior high schools in Alleghany County, as well as home schooled children.
-Grades 3-8 are eligible.
-Classes currently meet Mondays and Thursdays, 3:30-5:30 pm at Sparta Elementary School in Sparta, NC.
-Lessons with master traditional musicians include guitar, fiddle, mandolin, and banjo (and sometimes dulcimer and bass).
+Grades 3-8 are eligible with newer classes also available for high school students.
+Classes currently meet Mondays and Thursdays, 3:15-5:30 pm at Sparta Elementary School in Sparta, NC.
+Lessons with master traditional musicians include guitar, fiddle, mandolin, banjo, dulcimer, bass, clogging and singing.
 There is also a traditional arts class where kids learn about additional Appalachian cultural arts.
 Students take classes twice per week in both an instrument and enrichment area.
 Class fees operate on a sliding scale based on school lunch status.
 Instruments are available on loan at no additional cost.
 Please contact the program director or see their website for more information.

 Alleghany JAM also offers multiple enrichment activities per year such as field trips to festivals, music venues and dances, and many trips to perform at places like Ferrum College’s Blue Ridge Folklife Festival, the Appalachian State University Fiddlers Convention, The Carterfold, the Mountain Heritage Festival in Sparta, and the Alleghany Jubilee.
 Other immersion activities include visiting artist programs after school.
 These “immersion” experiences help deepen the students’ first hand experience and knowledge of their community’s musical roots and traditions.
 Through a partnership with the Alleghany Arts Council, Alleghany JAM also sponsors several programs per year that help expose hundreds of students at Alleghany County Schools to local and regional artists who represent the best in Southern Appalachian music.